 Malevolent Soap is an independent, self-published journal of fiction and poetry.
 They are partial to imagistic work that explores intersections of ‘high’ and ‘low’ culture.

-- Submissions: You can send up to five pieces of poetry to firstname.lastname@example.org a single Word document.
+- Submissions: You can send up to five pieces of poetry to firstname.lastname@example.org in a single Word document.
 The current poetry editor is Felix Garner Davies (July, 2017).

 Mascara.
 A bi-annual literary journal founded in 2007, Mascara is particularly interested in the work of contemporary Asian, Australian and Indigenous writers.